Jorenar/blog/_posts/2020-07-31-start-with-c.md

 Learning C is valuable experience and it's worth it.
 If not as your first language, then as second, third, fourth or whatever.
 There are a lot of advantages, but also some disadvantages.
 At least trying won't hurt.
 Give it a chance, who knows, you may truly get to like it, just like me.
+The end choice is always yours; I'm just a guy from the Internet.